calacademy-research/citations_finder/README.md

 3. **scan**

+   Scans are the results of the automated scoring process.
+They are not vetted by humans - after scans run through the scoring process (this step)
    Generates a score for each paper of interest.
 On instantiation, scan either loads the existing scan and score from the scans table in the database or if absent, it initialises these values and converts PDFs to txt.